 The good news is, you don’t have to be an out-of-this-world pioneering to enjoy so many of the natural places to visit in Iceland.
 Take a look below at the best natural sights that you should include within your Icelandic Holiday Itinerary.

 Arguably one of Iceland’s most iconic waterfalls, Seljalandsfoss is definitely a must-see sight when visiting Southern Iceland.

-About 2.5 hours south-east of Reykjavik, this stunning waterfall is the perfect place to explore on your route further east (or back to the airport).
+About 2.5 hours southeast of Reykjavik, this stunning waterfall is the perfect place to explore on your route further east (or back to the airport).

 Now, during the winter months, the walk behind the falls can be closed off.
-This is typical as it can get too icy to be safe, so always listen to local advice and look at the sings if you’re visiting in the winter months.
+This is typical as it can get too icy to be safe, so always listen to local advice and look at the signs if you’re visiting in the winter months.